 I write because I want to write more

-One day more people will read the pages I make out of the words that tumble out of my head, circle around and land happily on the clean white page, ready to be absorbed by the reader.
+One day, hopefully more people will read the pages I make out of the words that tumble out of my head.
+The words that circle around and land happily on the clean white page, ready to be absorbed by the reader.